neetamlimbu/DataStructuresAndAlgorithms/README.md

 Strings

-1. How to Print duplicate characters in a String?
-(Solution)
+1. How to print duplicate characters in a String? [(Solution)](https://github.com/neetamlimbu/DataStructuresAndAlgorithms/tree/master/Strings/DuplicateCharacters)
 2. How to check if two Strings are anagrams of each other?
 (Solution)
 3. How to reverse String in C# using Iteration and Recursion?
 (Solution)
 4. How to count number of words in a String?
 (Solution)